Photo: Woman weaving naturally dyed Ikat sarong. Watublapi weavers village Flores, Indonesia.

 "Why are natural dyes better?
 Natural dyes do not damage the environment and the water can often be recovered through filtration to be used for irrigation while the remaining dyestuffs can be composted to build soil which can then be used to grow food or more dye plants." - Kiki Patterson

-This article is part 3 of a 4 part series "Slow Fashion" to get the course for free sign up here
+This article is part 3 of a 4 part series "Slow Fashion"

 As we deepen our yoga practice one of the things that happens is we become more curious about how yoga relates to what we do off our mat.
 We start to become more